theandrewbailey/toilet/README.md

 1. Download `toilet.war` release and [`setupUsTheBlog.sh`](https://github.com/theandrewbailey/toilet/blob/master/setupUsTheBlog.sh) from the repository.
 Run `setupUsTheBlog.sh`.
 	1. This script will create will create a directory, `~/toilet`, and dump most stuff there.
 (Feel free to create it yourself and put the war and script there.)
 Payara will be extracted to `~/payara6`.
-	1. This script will build zopfli and brotli, setup a Postgres database, download Payara, setup a domain on Payara (and slightly optimize it), and deploy `toilet.war`.
+	1. This script will setup a Postgres database, download Payara, setup a domain on Payara (and slightly optimize it), and deploy `toilet.war`.
 	1. The last 7 or so lines are important.
 Save them somewhere.
 1. Setup Toilet.
 	1. Go to the toilet homepage.
 The script will let you know the URL, like https://localhost:22981